The NPA hierarchy does not always attain the commuting operator value: Introduction

-One might think the reason these problems fail to provide insight into \cref{que:npa_attain} is because they are decision problems with perfect completeness.
-In particular, $1$ is the trivial upper bound that is attained by the NPA algorithm at every level in the yes case.
+One might think that the reason the previous work mentioned above fails to provide insight into \cref{que:npa_attain} is because they are decision problems with perfect completeness.
+In the yes instances, $\omega_{qc}(\mcG)=1$, and we will have $\omega^{(k)}_{npa}(\mcG)=1$ for all $k$.
 To rectify this, one might be tempted to consider the following problem, which does not have perfect completeness: